Updated on 8/24/22

 If you wanted to take a trip to Europe for two weeks, you could do that and take your laptop with you.
 You could work your regular work schedule while still enjoying all Europe offers without taking “vacation time.”
 If you want to travel to the beach for Spring Break with your family, you could easily stay up on all of your work while still enjoying the beach.
 You could work a couple of hours with the sunrise, enjoy the beach for a few hours, work some more during lunch, and then head back out to the beach.
 Once your family is asleep at night, you can finish up with your work for the day.
 While that sounds depressing if you only take one vacation a year, if you’re taking multiple vacations, you still get to make memories while on vacation while never missing a beat at work.
 Instead of your kids remembering that one vacation a year, they’ll have memories of traveling as much as your finances will allow.

-The four-hour workweek is probably a myth in the sense that you only work four hours in a given week.
+To sum it up, The four-hour workweek is probably a myth in the sense that you only work four hours in a given week.
 What’s not a myth is that work is now what you do rather than where you are.
 Instead of being required to sit in a chair from the hours of 9–5 each day at a specific location, you now can work when you’re the most productive, where you enjoy being, with the flexibility to respond to the needs of your family and household.

 You may also like